flozz/daily-mix/README.rst

 Install
 -------

-Linux: From PyPI With venv
+Linux: from PyPI with venv
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 To install FLOZz Daily Mix on Linux, the simplest way is to use the package from PyPI.